umbraco/UmbracoDocs/12/umbraco-commerce/reference/storefront-api/README.md

 # Storefront API

 The Storefront API delivers headless capabilities built directly into Umbraco Commerce.
-It allows you to retrieve and manage orders and other store related entities in a JSON format and lets you connect with them in different channels, using your preferred technology stack.
+It allows you to retrieve and manage orders and other store-related entities in a JSON format.
+It lets you connect with them in different channels, using your preferred technology stack.
 This feature preserves the friendly editing experience of Umbraco, while also ensuring performant cart management facilities in a headless fashion.
-And with its different extension points, you can tailor this API to fit a broad range of requirements.
+With its different extension points, you can tailor this API to fit a broad range of requirements.

 ## Getting Started